oat-sa/taohub-articles/forge/documentation-for-core-components/controllers.md

 -   [structure.xml](https://github.com/oat-sa/tao-core/blob/master/actions/structures.xml)

 The TAO extension is the main entry point for any request.
-The URL */tao/Main/index* is called with the browser and contains the extension and section parameters.\
+The URL */tao/Main/index* is called with the browser and contains the extension and section parameters.<br/>

 The main action is called, loads the appropriate *structure.xml* file and renders a main template (it’s a global container).
 The components, widgets, forms, etc of the current extension/section are initialized regarding the context parameters, the data from the *structure.xml* file and the session.
 It provides us with a general frame of navigation where extensions only have the role of specialization.

 The initialization workflow is detailed in the following schema: